flohil/wdio-workflo/docs/list.md

 const inputList = stores.pageNode.InputList(xpath('//input'));

 // Returns the values of all input elements managed by the list as an array
-// after an implicit wait (e.g. waiting for at least one element to be visible). const values: string[] = inputList.getValue();
+// after performing an implicit wait for each element in the list. const values: string[] = inputList.getValue();

 // Returns the values of all input elements managed by the list as an array
-// withing performing an implicit wait. const currentValues: string[] = inputList.currently.getValue();
+// without performing an implicit wait for any of the list elements. const currentValues: string[] = inputList.currently.getValue();

 // Performs an implicit wait and then sets the values of all input elements
 // to 'wdio-workflo'.
 inputList.setValue('wdio-workflo');

-// Performs an implicit wait and then sets the first input's value to 'workflo',
+// Performs an implicit wait for each list element and then sets the first input's
-// the second input's value to 'webdriverio' and the third input's value to 'cool'.
+// value to 'workflo', the second input's value to 'webdriverio' and the third
-// In order for this to work, the number of elements managed by the list must
+// input's value to 'cool'.
+In order for this to work, the number of elements managed
-// equal the number of values passed as an array to `setValue`. inputList.setValue(['workflo', 'webdriverio', 'cool']);
+// by the list must equal the number of values passed as an array to `setValue`. inputList.setValue(['workflo', 'webdriverio', 'cool']);

 // Checks if all inputs of the list currently have the value 'wdio-workflo'.